Dr Belinda Barnet

 - ORCID profile

 Alongside her research work, Dr Barnet has worked as Service Delivery Manager (Wireless Content Services) for Ericsson Australia.
 She is the author of "Memory Machines: the Evolution of Hypertext" (Anthem Press UK, 2013).
-She convenes the Social Media Major at Swinburne.

 digital media; Wireless Communication; media; cochlear implants; Data Visualisation; hypertext; Digital Media, Film and Television; Communication, Journalism and Media Studies; philosophy of technology